History of India–United States relations: NDA I and II governments (1998–2004)

-UPA I & II governments (2004–2014)
+UPA I and II governments (2004–2014)

-During the tenure of the George W. Bush administration, relations between India and the United States were seen to have blossomed, primarily over common concerns regarding growing Islamic extremism, energy security, and climate change.
+During the George W. Bush administration, relations between India and the United States blossomed, primarily over common concerns regarding growing Islamic extremism, energy security, and climate change.
 George W. Bush commented, "India is a great example of democracy.
 It is very devout, has diverse religious heads, but everyone is comfortable about their religion.
 The world needs India".
-Fareed Zakaria, in his book The Post-American World, described George W. Bush as "being the most pro-Indian president in American history."
-Similar sentiments are echoed by Rejaul Karim Laskar, a scholar of Indian foreign policy and ideologue of Indian National Congress – the largest constituent of the UPA.
+Journalist Fareed Zakaria, in his book The Post-American World, described Bush as "being the most pro-Indian president in American history."
+Similar sentiments are echoed by Rejaul Karim Laskar, a scholar of Indian foreign policy and ideologue of Indian National Congress – the largest constituent of the United Progressive Alliance (UPA).
 According to Laskar, the UPA rule has seen a "transformation in bilateral ties with the US", as a result of which the relations now covers "a wide range of issues, including high technology, space, education, agriculture, trade, clean energy, counter-terrorism, etc".

 After the December 2004 tsunami, the US and Indian navies cooperated in search and rescue operations and in the reconstruction of affected areas.
 Since 2004, Washington and New Delhi have been pursuing a "strategic partnership" that is based on shared values and generally convergent geopolitical interests.
-Numerous economic, security, and global initiatives – including plans for civilian nuclear cooperation – are underway.
-This latter initiative, first launched in 2005, reversed three decades of American non-proliferation policy.
+Numerous economic, security, and global initiatives, including plans for civilian nuclear cooperation, are underway.
+First launched in 2005, cooperation on nuclear weapons reversed three decades of American non-proliferation policy.
 Also in 2005, United States and India signed a ten-year defense framework agreement, with the goal of expanding bilateral security cooperation.

 The two countries engaged in numerous and unprecedented combined military exercises, and major US arms sales to India were concluded.
 An Open Skies Agreement was signed in April 2005, enhancing trade, tourism, and business via the increased number of flights, and Air India purchased 68 US Boeing aircraft at a cost of $8 billion.
 The United States and India also signed a bilateral Agreement on Science and Technology Cooperation in 2005.
 After Hurricane Katrina, India donated $5 million to the American Red Cross and sent two planeloads of relief supplies and materials to help.
-Then, on 1 March 2006, President Bush made another diplomatic visit to further expand relations between India and the U.S.

-The value of all bilateral trade tripled from 2004 to 2008 and continues to grow, while significant two-way investment also grows and flourishes.

-The influence of a large Indian-American community is reflected in the largest country-specific caucus in the United States Congress, while between 2009 and 2010 more than 100,000 Indian students have attended American colleges and universities.
+Then, on 1 March 2006, President Bush made another diplomatic visit to further expand relations between India and the U.S. The value of all bilateral trade tripled from 2004 to 2008 and continued to grow, while significant two-way investment also grows and flourishes.
+The political influence of a large Indian-American community is reflected in the largest country-specific caucus in the United States Congress, while between 2009 and 2010 more than 100,000 Indian students have attended American colleges and universities.
 In November 2010, President Barack Obama visited India and addressed a joint session of the Indian Parliament, where he backed India's bid for a permanent seat on the United Nations Security Council.